dbautista98/Breakthrough_Listen/README.md

 ## `spectral_occupacy.py` Usage

-`spectral_occupancy` is a program to visualize how often `turboSETI` detects narroband signals in a given frequency bin.
-Spectral Occupancy is defined as the fraction of observations in which at least `turboSETI` detects *at least* one narrowband signal.
+`spectral_occupancy` is a program to visualize how often `turboSETI` detects narrowband signals in a given frequency bin.
+Spectral Occupancy is defined as the fraction of observations in which at least `turboSETI` detects *at least* one narrowband signal in a given frequency bin.
 To calculate this, a large number of `.dat` files are needed.

 With large datasets, it can be helpful to group the data with similar parameters, so this program has options to split observations based on the time of day the data was collected, the altitude the telescope was angled, and the azimuth it was angled.
 It also has the option to split the data up into smaller patches of the sky based on the altitude and azimuth.